basisproject/paper/src/part2/03-blocs.md

 ### Accounting and REA

-Basis extends the [ValueFlows](https://valueflo.ws/) protocol for its accounting within and between blocs.
+Basis extends the ValueFlows [^1] protocol for its accounting within and between blocs as well as between blocs and agents.
 ValueFlows is an REA (Resource-Agent-Event) accounting system that allows tracking detailed flows of resources through an economy.

 ### Wages

+TODO: move to "Bloc-bloc interactions"

 ### Orders

-TODO: move to "Bloc-bloc inteactions"
+TODO: move to "Bloc-bloc interactions"

 ### Investment